earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-4/in-class/2016-12-06-spatial01-intro-vector-data-R.md

 ## Plot Multiple Shapefiles
-The `plot()` function can be used for basic plotting of spatial objects.
+The `plot()` function can be used to plot spatial objects.
+Use the following arguments to add a title to your plot and to layer several spatial objects on top of each other in your plot.

-We use the `add = TRUE` argument to overlay shapefiles on top of each other, as we would when creating a map in a typical GIS application like QGIS.
+* `add = TRUE`: overlay a shapefile or raster on top the existing plot.
+This argument mimics layers in a typical GIS application like QGIS.

-We can use `main=""` to give our plot a title.
-If we want the title to span two lines, we use `\n` where the line should break.
+* `main=""`: add a title to the plot.
+To add a line break to your title, use `\n` where the line break should occur.

 ```r